gustavn19/MLOps_2025/reports/README.md

 > *We have used ChatGPT to help debug our code.
 Additionally, we used GitHub Copilot to help write some of our code.*
 > Answer:

+In general we have in the group been good at keep each other up to date on the progress of the tasks we divided between each other.
+So while members worked more on some things than others, all are kept continuously kept in the loop.

-Student s214611 made the docker containers and different cloudbuild.yaml configurations and made sure that the build were successfully submitted to google cloud and they were up and running.
+Student s214611 made the docker containers and different cloudbuild.yaml configurations and made sure that the builds were successfully submitted to google cloud and they were up and running.

+Student s214647 setup most of the data processing and training of the model along with sending the sweeps to wandb.
+He also did profiling for the model, and helped with workflows.

+Student s214585 did the evaluation of the trained model on the test set along with adding a workflow for pre-commits.
+He also worked together with student s214647 on getting the api to work wandb.

+Student s201680 implemented different tests including a variety of unit and api tests.
+He was also a help on other projects.

 We have used ChatGPT and GitHub Copilot to help debug our code and write code faster.
 Especially also helping make comments and doc strings in an aligned manner.
 Furthermore, ChatGPT has been used in some cases to edit spelling, rephrasing or concatenating pieces of text in some parts of this report.